-The blood-brain barrier is a tightly packed layer of cells (called endothelial cells) that line the blood vessels in the brain and spinal cord.
-This barrier prevents large molecules, immune cells, and disease-causing organisms (eg viruses) from passing from the blood stream into the central nervous system (brain and spinal cord).
+The blood-brain barrier is a tightly packed layer of cells that line the blood vessels in the brain and spinal cord.
+This barrier prevents large molecules, immune cells, and disease-causing organisms such as bacteria and viruses from passing from the blood stream into the central nervous system (CNS).

-In multiple sclerosis, the blood-brain barrier is damaged or weakened in some way and immune cells are able to cross.
-These cells attack the myelin around nerves, which leads to MS symptoms.
+It is thought that there are a series of events that lead to multiple sclerosis.
+A breakdown in the blood-brain barrier (BBB) is thought to be an early stage in this process.
+If the BBB is damaged or weakened in some way, immune cells are able to cross.
+These cells then attack the myelin around your nerves, which leads to nerve damage and MS symptoms.

 - Neurobiology Of Disease 2015;74:14-24.
 Summary Focal disturbances in the blood-brain barrier are associated with formation of neuroinflammatory lesions.